-This report is made solely to the Corporation and the Chief Executive of Skills Funding in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the Corporation and the Chief Executive of Skills Funding those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation and the Chief Executive of Skills Funding, for our work, for this report, or for the opinion we have formed.
+This report is made solely to the corporation of Ealing, Hammersmith & West London College and the Secretary of State for Business, Innovation and Skills acting through the Skills Funding Agency in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the corporation of Ealing, Hammersmith & West London College and the Secretary of State for Business, Innovation and Skills acting through the Skills Funding Agency those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation of Ealing, Hammersmith & West London College and the Secretary of State for Business, Innovation and Skills acting through the Skills Funding Agency for our work, for this report, or for the conclusion we have formed.

-Respective responsibilities of the Members of the Governing Body of Ealing, Hammersmith & West London College and Auditors

-The College's Corporation is responsible, under the requirements of the Further & Higher Education Act 1992, subsequent legislation and related regulations, and the financial memorandum for ensuring that expenditure disbursed and income received are applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+Responsibilities of the Corporation of Ealing, Hammersmith & West London College The corporation of Ealing, Hammersmith & West London College is responsible, under the financial memorandum and the requirements of the Further & Higher Education Act 1992, subsequent legislation and related regulations and guidance, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.

-Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and the audit guidance set out in the revised Joint Audit Code of Practice (Part 1) issued jointly by the Skills Funding Agency and the Young People's Learning Agency and the Audit Code of Practice and the Regularity Audit Framework 2006/07 issued by the LSC and are to obtain reasonable assurance and report in accordance with our engagement letter and the Regularity Audit Framework 2006/07.
-We report to you whether, in our opinion, in all material respects, the College's expenditure disbursed and income received during the year ended 31 July 2013 have been applied to purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Joint Audit Code of Practice.
+We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the period 1 August 2014 to 31 July 2015 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities accounts have been prepared to 31 July 2015 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.